Lowe’s Logo

 Lowes Logo 1970

-In this version, the designers have converted all letters to upper case, but at the same time left the “L” larger than the rest.
-They also rounded the outer corners of the “O” and “W”, so the signs contrast with the “E” and “L”, which do not have such rounds – they are geometrically strict, even and, conversely, angular.
-“S” is written in a different font and is separated from the main body of the word by a square that replaces an apostrophe.
-In addition, the developers changed the color of the logo – instead of scarlet, they used dark blue.
-This word sign was taken as the basis for subsequent emblems and is still in use today.
+In this version, the designers have converted all letters to uppercase, but left the “L” larger than the rest.
+They also rounded the outer corners of the “O” and “W,” so the signs contrast with the “E” and “L,” which do not have such rounds – they are geometrically strict, even, and, conversely, angular.
+“S” is written in a different font and separated from the word’s main body by a square that replaces an apostrophe.
+In addition, the developers changed the logo’s color from scarlet to dark blue.
+This word sign was taken as the basis for subsequent emblems and is still used today.

 1997 – 2008